baraklevy20/Supercell-Extractor/README.md

 # Supercell-Viewer
-Extract SC and SC3d files for Brawl Stars, Clash of Clans, Hay Day and Clash Royal.
+Extract SC and SC3d files for Brawl Stars, Clash of Clans, Hay Day and Clash Royal (still in development).